Saulieu

-Saulieu (/fr/) is a rural commune in the Côte-d'Or department in the Bourgogne-Franche-Comté region in eastern France.
+Saulieu (/fr/) is a rural commune in the Côte-d'Or department in the Bourgogne-Franche-Comté region of central-east France.
 Its 2,413 inhabitants (in 2017) call themselves Sédélociens.

-Capital of the Morvan, situated within the Morvan Regional Natural Park, Saulieu lies 250 km southeast of Paris on the RN6 road.
+Capital of the Morvan, situated within Morvan Regional Natural Park, Saulieu lies 250 km southeast of Paris on the RN6 road.

 History

 This walled town has existed since Roman times when it was known as Sidolocus (or Sedelocus), as seen on the tombs and engravings that can be found in the hills overlooking the modern town.
 Every Saturday morning a unique market is held in the square selling goods of many kinds.